 - Bevacizumab injections

 Is it possible to prevent macular degeneration?

 Making healthy lifestyle choices, such as quitting (or not starting) smoking, regularly exercising, following a healthy diet that includes plenty of vegetables, fruits, and fish, maintaining a healthy weight and normal blood pressure, and wearing eye protection when outdoors, such as sunglasses and hats, may help reduce the risk of developing ARMD.

-For a trusted partner in care for a senior with macular degeneration to provide help with transportation, medication reminders, meal preparation, light housework, and much more, contact the Ames home care professionals at At-Home Care any time at 515-292-2650 to learn more about the best senior care Des Moines, IA & the surrounding area can find.
+For a trusted partner in care for a senior with macular degeneration to provide help with transportation, medication reminders, meal preparation, light housework, and much more, contact At-Home Care Company any time at 515-292-2650 to learn more about the best senior care Des Moines, IA & the surrounding area can find.